chriso2672/Steam_Recommendations_Capstone/README.md

 The above data was combined into the library_df dataset.

-The api requests and scraping for the game dataset and user libraries can be found in data/data_harvest.
-Scrapoing for user ids with Selenium can be in the assorted Python files in the data folder as well.
+The api requests/scraping for the game dataset and user libraries can be found in data/data_harvest.
+The python files for scraping user ids with Selenium can be found in the data folder as well.

 ## Technical Understanding